United States: Resources

 This publication of Enterprise Ireland, Access USA, provides a guide to doing business in the United States.
 The guide includes critical success factors, legal issues in the USA, a business development guide, and routes into the market.
 The appendices provide additional information that is important for potential U.S. business owners to take into account.

 The India China and America (ICA) Institute is a non-profit organization providing industry-focused research, education, and strategy recommendations on the market impact of China, India, and the United States.
-This site provides a multitude of knowledge-based services, including research opportunities, working papers, and a weekly newsletter covering issues affecting the economies of China, India, and the U.S.
+This site provides a multitude of knowledge-based services, including research opportunities, working papers, and other publications covering issues affecting the economies of China, India, and the U.S.

 Powered by the National Customs Brokers & Forwarders Association of America, Inc. (NCBFAA), this page provides useful links to associations, government agencies and international trade agencies of freight forwarders within, as well as outside the United States, including the Canadian International Freight Forwarding Association (CIFFA) and the Boston Customs Brokers and Freight Forwarders Association.